The Only Time to Use Facebook Audience Network Ads

 What is the pricing of Facebook Audience Network ads?

-CPM pricing of Facebook Audience Network placements over the past year were 32% cheaper than Facebook and Instagram newsfeed ads at $7.94 and $11.63 respectively.
-However, we’ve seen the difference in price between them getting much smaller since the beginning of 2020.
+CPM pricing of Facebook Audience Network placements are 32% cheaper than Facebook and Instagram newsfeed ads at $7.94 and $11.63.

-The cost of Facebook Audience Network placements in terms of CPC over the past year were 23% cheaper than Facebook and Instagram feeds at $0.69 and $0.89 respectively.
+At the same time, the cost of Facebook Audience Network placements in terms of CPC are 23% cheaper than Facebook and Instagram feeds at $0.69 and $0.89 respectively.

 However, for ecommerce and other types of companies, CPMs, CPCs, and CPIs don’t tell the whole story.
 While the costs may seem lower at a first glance, the typical conversion rate for Facebook Audience Network ads is usually lower increasing your overall cost per purchase or lead.
 Therefore, you’ll most likely end up paying more for conversions on Facebook Audience Network placements as you would for news feed placements.